In the Rehabilitation, Reintegration & Recovery space

 Counseling and therapy is a vital step in the rule book on how to cure bipolar disorder.
 This can be done individually or in a family or group setting.
 There are several types of therapy.
 These include:

-Here are the most common medications of bipolar treatment that are suggested by the doctors:
+Here are the most common treatment procedures of bipolar disorder as suggested by the doctors:

 Antipsychotic medications: In the process of bipolar disorder treatment, if the symptoms of mania and depression persist even after medications, using an antipsychotic drug would help.